Symeon C. Symeonides

 - LL.B.
 (Private Law) Aristotle University of Thessaloniki (Greece), summa cum laude

 Symeon C. Symeonides received his first two law degrees (in private and public law) from the Aristotelian University of Thessaloniki in Greece and the next two (an LL.M. and an S.J.D.) from Harvard Law School.
-In 2012, he received an honorary doctorate for his life-time achievements from the University of Thessaloniki.
+In 2012, he received an honorary Doctor of Laws degree from the University of Thessaloniki, and, in 2014, an honorary Ph.D. degree in Social and Pedagogical Sciences from the University of Cyprus.
 He began his teaching career in 1976 at the University of Thessaloniki and in 1978 he continued at the Louisiana State University Law Center, where he became the Judge Albert Tate Professor of Law (1987) and vice chancellor (1991-97).
 He joined Willamette in 1999 as dean of the College of Law.
 He has lectured at the prestigious Hague Academy of International Law and several European and American universities, and has taught at the universities of Paris-I (Sorbonne), Paris-V (Descartes), Aix-en-Provence, Louvain-la-Neuve, Tulane and Loyola (New Orleans).